AP Top 25: LSU jumps to No. 2; Upset drops Georgia to No. 10

 Penn State moved up to No. 7.
 Florida’s loss at LSU cost the ninth-ranked Gators two spots.
 Notre Dame was No. 8, two spots ahead of Georgia, which won a close game at home against the Irish last month.

 Texas slipped four spots to No. 15, the highest ranked team with two losses.
-The Longhorns lost Saturday to Oklahoma and fell to LSU early in the season.
+The Longhorns lost to Oklahoma on Saturday and fell to LSU early in the season.
 Both losses were to current top-five teams, each by seven points.

 POLL POINTS